 All aspiring writers want to know how to write a good story.
 Here’s a misstep that I often catch in manuscripts — simply put, it’s stalling in the good ol’ Muddy Middle.

 As savvy writers, you already know that you need to give your character an objective (something to shoot for over the course of the story) and a motivation (a personal and relatable reason for doing so).
 If you’ve done this, you are well on your way to having the two main tools of character and plot installed in your story already.
 Bravo!
+(Want more advice on what makes a good novel?)

 How to Write a Good Story